RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <i>Hollywood Fixers - Grace Kelly & Alfred Hitchcock Movies - Blackmail & Coercion</i><br>

 ### Kim Novak - Witness "Appears" During Trial in Insightful Mystery-Comedy Movie "Notorious Landlady"
-<br>The judge accepts the witness that exonerates Ms. Hardwicke.
+The judge accepts the witness that exonerates Ms. Hardwicke.
 The Witness Testifies that they eye-witnessed the assault and that she's not at fault.
 The judge asks why the Witness Withheld their testimony and information.
 Jack Lemmon Plays an American diplomat.</b>
 <br>*Study Friendships and Witnesses*
 <br>KIM NOVAK SCENE BELOW<br>